spaghetti-/pam-touchid/README.md

 something we run frequently.
 The module can be dropped in to authenticate any other PAM enabled service as well.

+NOTE: Apple has added its own pam touch-id module to the OS and you should use that.
+Please see: https://news.ycombinator.com/item?id=26302139

 Compilation
 -----------